Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Lancia being a city car and the FIAT representing micro car vehicle class.
 Both the engines are FIAT-engineered .
 The first one has a 4-cylinder, 16-valves 90hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 95hp one.

 SafetyThe fact that the FIAT got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-Still, apart from the official crash test results there are other things we need to be aware of.
+Moving further on, let's take a closer look at some additional safety-related facts.
 The first vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
 Furthermore, when it comes to weight, a factor that most people underestimate, Ypsilon offers a marginal difference of 7% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that FIAT does have a slight advantage, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Lancia, as well as FIAT, with the same average rating of 4.3 out of 5.
-The same official information place Ypsilon as average reliability-wise, and 500 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Ypsilon rank it on average as 4.1, while the one under the competitor's bonnet gets 4.5 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that FIAT does have a slight advantage, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of Lancia, as well as FIAT, with the same average rating of 4.3 out of 5.
+The same official information place Ypsilon as average reliability-wise, and 500 is more or less at the same level.Above it all, drivers of cars with the same engine as Ypsilon rank it on average as 4.1, while the one under the competitor's bonnet gets 4.5 out of 5.

 Performance & Fuel economyBoth of the cars accelerate exactly the same, so we couldn't put one above the other.
 Car No. 2 is faster though, reaching top speed of 180 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy the winner has to be 500, averaging around 3.7 liters of fuel per 100 kilometers (76 mpg), in combined cycle.
 We can't ignore that 19% difference compared to Ypsilon.